 Most offer between 20 and 40 places for people to live.
 Once someone joins an Emmaus community, they are known as an Emmaus companion.

-There are currently 29 Emmaus communities spread across the UK, supporting more than 815 formerly homeless people.
-There are also five Emmaus groups working to set up new communities to help us to reach our target of offering at least 1,000 companion rooms by 2020.
+There are currently 30 Emmaus communities located across the UK, supporting more than 850 formerly homeless people.
+There are also three Emmaus groups working to set up new communities.

 Unlike a lot of provision for homeless people, Emmaus communities offer a home for as long as someone needs it.
 Emmaus companions get a room of their own, food, clothing and a small weekly allowance.
 In return, we ask: